Ayode01/Ayode01/README.md

 Hi there 👋

-I am Ayomide Odedeyi, a Cybersecurity professional with a focus on Cloud Security, DevSecOps and Application Security, AI Security, Security Engineering and Architecture, and Offensive and Defensive Security.
+I am Ayomide Odedeyi, a Cybersecurity professional with a focus on Cloud Security, DevSecOps, Application Security, AI Security, and Security Engineering and Architecture.
 I am passionate about designing and building secure infrastructure whether cloud or on-premise, solving security challenges and ensuring that companies and businesses get the best of their infrastructure and systems.

+I am also interested in Offensive and Defensive Security.
 I always stay updated with Cybersecurity trends, always learning and contributing to the Cybersecurity community at large.

 ### MY CORE SKILLS
 I ensure that the environments that companies and businesses are building on are secure and properly optimized to ensure profits.